Current TV: 2009–2010: Financial troubles and IPO plans

-In late 2009, after the announcement of the Comcast-NBC merger, Comcast Corporation submitted a filing to the US Securities and Exchange Commission that revealed it owned a ten percent stake of Current Media LLC.
+In late 2009, after the announcement of the Comcast-NBC Universal merger, Comcast Corporation submitted a filing to the US Securities and Exchange Commission that revealed it owned a ten percent stake of Current Media LLC.
 Current received three Emmy nominations in the news and documentary category in 2009.

 In mid-2010, Current's Vanguard journalism program's piece, Oxycontin Express, received a Peabody Award, a first for both Mariana van Zeller, the journalist behind the story, and Current TV.
 Current also received a Headliner award.
 Around this time, a report by Reuters on the network's ongoing problems suggested that it could have blossomed into something akin to YouTube's video-sharing platform, MSNBC's role as a left-leaning news outlet, or even the Oprah Winfrey Network.
 "In retrospect", the report concluded, "what's distinctive about Current's troubles was that Gore's vision had so much potential.
 It's uncanny how close he was to capitalizing on several key trends that transformed the media world, only to watch others do so."